ministryofjustice/book-a-prison-visit-staff-ui/README.md

 The unit test coverage report can be found at `test_results/jest/coverage/lcov-report/index.html`.

+## Visit journeys – book and update
+The same booking journey is used both for initially booking a visit and updating an existing visit.
+The difference between the two and the different Visit Scheduler API calls required occurs when submitting the 'Select date and time of visit' page (see `POST` handler in [`dateAndTime.ts`](./server/routes/visitJourney/dateAndTime.ts)).

+**Booking a new visit**
+* first time selecting date/time
+  * uses `POST /visits/slot/reserve` and gets a visit `reference` and `applicationReference` with the status `RESERVED`
+* changing date/time (before booking)
+  * uses `PUT /visits/applicationReference/slot/change` and the visit status stays as `RESERVED`

+**Updating and existing visit**
+* first time selecting date/time (which will have been pre-populated with the existing slot if possible)
+  * uses `PUT /visits/{reference}/change` to initiate the change and gets a **new** `applicationReference` with a status of either:
+    * `CHANGING` - date/time slot and open/closed the same
+    * `RESERVED` - date/time slot or open/closed have changed
+* changing date/time (before booking)
+  * also uses `PUT /visits/{applicationReference}/slot/change` with the visit status returned being either `CHANGING` or `RESERVED` depending on whether the date/time slot or open/closed have changed

+In both cases, at the end of the journey there are two further calls to confirm the booking:
+1. `PUT /visits/{applicationReference}/slot/change` to set all the visit data
+2. `PUT /visits/{applicationReference}/book` to change the visit's status to `BOOKED`

 ## Imported types

 Some TypeScript types are imported via the Open API (Swagger) docs, e.g. from the Visit Scheduler, Prisoner Contact Registry, Prison API, etc.